KJ-VIVEK/Startup-code-STM32/README.md

     d> Here, we initialise, like, clock configuration, stack space, before calling main configuration.

 6. To run the code using cmd in W11:
-  1. Have Make installed.
+  a.
+Have Make installed.
 Run Makefile in cmd
-  2. Install openOCD which allows debugging and programming of MCU
+  b.
+Install openOCD which allows debugging and programming of MCU
-  3. The following cmd were used to flash code using openOCD:
+  c.
+The following cmd were used to flash code using openOCD:
-      a. arm-none-eabi-gdb.exe
+      i. arm-none-eabi-gdb.exe
-      b. target remote localhost:3333
+      ii. target remote localhost:3333
-      c. monitor reset init
+      iii. monitor reset init
-      d. monitor flash write_image erase final.elf
+      iv. monitor flash write_image erase final.elf
-      e. monitor reset
+      v. monitor reset